GulcanC/BOOTSTRAP-4/README.md

 Last important thing is that we used an application **Koala** for compaling our Sass; Koala is a GUI application for Less, Sass, Compass and CoffeeScript compilation, to help web developers to use them more efficiently.
 ## Techniques Used

 I started to the project by installing the application Koala, and downloading Bootstrap.
 Bootstrap source files have all scss files as well.
 I take all bootstrap scss files and add them inside my own scss folder.
 Next, I add my project to tha Koala App, here I decide what I want to compile and where it should go.
 I want to compile **bootstrap.scss** file and **style.scss** file inside **scss** folder.
-When I wright click on the bootstrap.scss file and style.scss file, I see **set output path**, I click that and I want to set the output to go to the regular **css folder**.
+When I right click on the bootstrap.scss file and style.scss file, I see **set output path**, I click that and I want to set the output to go to the regular **css folder**.
 To this folder I add **bootstrap.css** and **style.css** files.
 If they are already exist I have to replace them.
 Thus, these two sass files will get compiled to **bootstrap.css** and **style.css**.
 When we manually compile this files, I will see my bootstrap.css and style.css files inside css folder.

-When I open the folder in VSCode, I see **_variables.scss** file where I can make all the cahnges to customize my project.
+When I open the folder in VSCode, I see **_variables.scss** file where I can make all the cahnges to customize my bootstrap project.

-We add a navigation menu to the navigation bar using an unordered list of clickable list items with different "IDs".
-We use a button for the navigation menu so that the navigation menu is properly displayed on the small screen.
+For starting to the project, first, I add a navigation menu and a logo to the navigation bar using an unordered list of clickable list items with different "IDs".
+I use a button for the navigation menu so that the navigation menu is properly displayed on the small screen.

        <button
           class="navbar-toggler"